caliper-io/caliper-docs/public/troubleshooting.md

 Check to make sure that Caliper is being loaded correctly in your browsers network request page, and check the console for any specific errors.

-#### - Minimum Duration
+#### - Minimum duration

-Minimum Duration is a setting you can use to filter out very fast measurements for either routes or events.

-The default is set to 10ms.
-It could be that your testing has not exceeded this duration.
+Minimum duration is a setting you can use to filter out traces with a very short duration to limit the amount of data being sent.
+The default is set to 50ms.
+It could be that your tests did not exceed this duration.

 ### I see lots of Unnamed Views

-This is because our library hasn't been able to determine the name correctly.
-You can though add naming quite easily to you backbone views.
+Refer to the setup instructions for your app on [http://app.caliper.io/] for instructions on naming your backbone views.

 ### Not everything is appearing in my dashboard